Charlie-Say/sHef/README.md

 - efficiently identify products that pair well together
 - seasonality can be dependent on region
 - help culinary enthusiasts to be creative and knowledgable about local sources
 - maybe identify local farms/suppliers?
-(MAYBE - would take another BS4 program to scrape.
-Parsing is a bitch)
+(MAYBE - would take another BS4 program to scrape)

 TO DO: